xrdocs/design/_blogs/2018-07-31-peering-fabric-hld-1_5.md

 as peer interface configuration, peer BGP configuration, and adding physical interfaces to an existing peer bundle.

+## Advanced Security

+Release 1.5 of the Cisco Peering Fabric enhances the design by adding advanced security capabilities using BGP Flowspec and QoS Policy Propagation using BGP or QPPB.
+BGP Flowspec was standardized in RFC 5575 and defines additional BGP NLRI to inject packet filter information to receiving routers.
+BGP is the control-plane for disseminating the policy information while it is up to the BGP Flowspec receiver to implement the dataplane rules specified in the NLRI.
+At the Internet peering edge, DDoS protection has become extremely important, and automating the remediation of an incoming DDoS attack has become very important.
+Automated DDoS protection is only one BGP Flowspec use case, any application needing a programmatic way to create interface packet filters can make se use of its capabilities.

+QPPB allows using BGP attributes as a match criteria in dataplane packet filters.
+Matching packets based on attributes like BGP community and AS Path allows service providers to create simplified edge QoS policies by not having to manage more cumbersome prefix lists or keep up to date when new prefixes are added.
+QPPB is supported in the peering fabric for destination prefix BGP attribute matching and has a number of use cases when delivering traffic from external providers to specific internal destinations.

 ## Validated Design

 The  Design control, management, and forwarding planes have